 Efficiency begins with reflection and attention to what is happening around us, as well as being informed and seeking the best solutions for our particular needs.

 At DEXMA, we help companies comply with the EU Legislation and Directive, offering a solution that detects, analyses and controls the emissions of all their offices and branches around Europe (and beyond!).
-Our software, DEXCell Energy Manager offers a large range of software and hardware integrations, intuitive reporting, and makes it possible to fully review the energy efficiency of the entire operations, easily identifying opportunities to save money and start using less energy.
+Our software, platform DEXMA offers a large range of software and hardware integrations, intuitive reporting, and makes it possible to fully review the energy efficiency of the entire operations, easily identifying opportunities to save money and start using less energy.